mushorg/conpot/README.md

 # Conpot

-Conpot is an ICS honeypot.
+Conpot is an ICS honeypot with the goal to collect intelligence about the motives and methods of adversaries targeting industrial control systems

 ## Origin